 People who discover an error on the naturalization certificate after they've left the swearing-in ceremony can send USCIS a request for a new one using Form N-565, Application for Replacement Naturalization/Citizenship Document.

-Your naturalization certificate should state the place of your application, the date and place of your naturalization, and be signed (or stamped) by the Director of USCIS in order for it to be valid.
-There are also several pieces of personal information that must be present on your naturalization certificate:
+This form is used for a variety of issues.
+An accurately prepared naturalization certificate should state the place of the person's application and the date and place of naturalization, and be signed (or stamped) by the Director of USCIS.
+There are also several pieces of personal information that must be present on a naturalization certificate:

 If a USCIS signature is missing or if any personal or other information on the certificate is incorrect, you should submit Form N-565 to USCIS (along with your original naturalization certificate, which contains the mistake).

 If the error on your naturalization certificate is USCIS's fault, you will not have to pay an application fee.

 But if the error is your fault, perhaps because you provided incorrect information on your Form N-400, Application for Naturalization, or you failed to update this information prior to taking the naturalization oath, you will have to pay a filing fee.
 For the current USCIS fee, see the N-565 section of the USCIS website.
 Also see the USCIS Policy Manual for a summary of who owes a fee and 8 C.F.R. §338.5.

 In Part 4 of Form N-565, explain why your information on the certificate is incorrect.
 You must also provide evidence of the correct information and why it was not your fault.

 To prove that USCIS used incorrect information on your naturalization certificate, it can be crucial to provide an authoritative source of the real information.
 For a date of birth, for example, submit copies of your birth certificate, driver's license, and other official documents stating your birthday.
 The same would go for a misspelled name.

 If the error was not your fault, also include a copy of your signed Form N-400 application for citizenship showing that you provided USCIS with the correct information.